Category:

 A qualified AI UX design agency has shipped AI systems where model outputs directly impact user decisions in production, not just prototypes or concept demos.
 The evaluation must probe for probabilistic design experience, uncertainty handling, and AI-specific testing methodology.
 Conventional UX portfolios are not sufficient evidence.

-Start by asking the agency to show live AI products, not static Figma prototypes.
-Request a technical walkthrough of a production environment where the AI handles real enterprise data.
-Any agency that can only show mockups of AI interfaces has not done the work.
-The distinction between a designed concept and a shipped product is where most evaluations go wrong.
+• See a live AI product.
+Request a walkthrough of a production environment where the AI handles real enterprise data.
+An agency that can only show static Figma mockups has not done the work.

-Ask how their design process changes when the backend is a probabilistic model rather than a deterministic database.
-If the team cannot articulate the difference, they are retrofitting traditional UX onto AI products.
-A senior agency will describe specific patterns for visualizing confidence levels, handling ambiguous outputs, and designing states for when the model returns no usable result.
+• Probe the probabilistic process.
+Ask how their design process changes for a probabilistic model rather than a deterministic database.
+A senior team describes patterns for confidence levels, ambiguous outputs, and no-result states.

 Frequently asked questions